 Please make sure to apply for your visa on the correct website: https://indianvisaonline.gov.in/evisa/tvoa.html

 This is the only website the High Commission of India uses and other sites are likely to be scams and/or charge unnecessary fees.

-During the cycle, we'll have a UK doctor with expedition medicine training accompanying the group at all times throughout the challenge, along with a team of experienced, outdoor remote first-aid trained challenge guides and porters.
+During the charity bike ride, we'll have a UK doctor with expedition medicine training accompanying the group at all times, along with a team of outdoor remote first aid trained challenge guides.

 There will be around 20-25 participants in our group for this challenge.
 You are bound to make loads of new friends!

 Of course.
 Accommodation is included in your challenge costs on a twin-sharing basis, except on the night of Day 5 in Padavane, where we may need to triple-share due to the remote location.